kyma-project/istio/docs/contributor/04-10-technical-design.md

 The component also detects changes in the `numTrustedProxies` configuration and restarts the Istio Ingress Gateway accordingly.
 Whenever a change in the `numTrustedProxies` configuration is detected, the Pods in the `istio-system/istio-ingressgateway` deployment are restarted.
 To determine the current state of the applied Istio configuration, the component reads the `operator.kyma-project.io/lastAppliedConfiguration` annotation from the Istio CR.
 This annotation is updated after a successful `IstioInstallationReconciliation` run.

 - Restart on `numTrustedProxies` change.
 We restart the `istio-system/istio-ingressgateway` deployment pods each time we detect change in `numTrustedProxies` configuration.
 The actual state of the applied Istio configuration is read from Istio CR's `operator.kyma-project.io/lastAppliedConfiguration` annotation.
 This annotation is updated at the end of a successful `IstioInstallationReconciliation` run.
-For resetting the deployment we apply an annotation named `istio-operator.kyma-project.io/restartedAt` with current timestamp in the `spec.template.annotations` of the `istio-system/istio-ingressgateway` deployment.
+To reset the deployment, apply the annotation `istio-operator.kyma-project.io/restartedAt` with a current timestamp in **spec.template.annotations** of the `istio-system/istio-ingressgateway` deployment.

 ##### IstioClient